Chef Ambassador, Northcote

-Nigel Haworth is Chef Patron at Northcote, a luxury, independent 26 bedroomed country house hotel located in the Ribble Valley, Lancashire.
+Nigel Haworth is Chef Ambassador at Northcote, a luxury, independent 26 bedroomed country house hotel located in the Ribble Valley, Lancashire.
 Nigel joined in 1984 with a passion for creating traditional British dishes that champion locally sourced seasonal ingredients, and it is this approach which has led Nigel and the restaurant to hold a Michelin Star for over 20 years.

 Nigel began his culinary career at Rossendale Catering College in Lancashire before working in restaurants and hotels around the world including The Grosvenor Hotel London.
 Nigel then returned to his former college as a lecturer to teach young chefs before joining Northcote alongside Managing Director, Craig Bancroft.

 Today Nigel’s vision for Northcote is, “to stay as one of the best country house hotels in the UK, with an approach to food and service which is more organic and healthy, and with a close eye of the environment.”
 With such a passion for providing seasonal, organic food for Northcote’s guests, Nigel, alongside Phillip Dewhurt, Director of flowers, trees and bees, are taking steps to create a biodynamic kitchen garden at Northcote.
 After the three-year project, Northcote will be one of the few hotels in the world to have achieved such an impressive innovation.

 In 2001, Nigel created Obsession, an annual gastronomic event in which chefs from around the world take the reins in Northcote’s Michelin Star kitchen to create a celebration of great food and wine, and a meeting of friends, old and new.